mcropper14/mcropper14.github.io/projects.md

   </div>
 </div>

-<h1>Outside of these projects and school, I enjoy working on cars.</h1>
+<h1>Outside of these projects and school, I enjoy working on cars, and repairing various electronic devices.</h1>

 I use Toyota Techstream software for reprogramming software in my car and running diagonistics.
 <div class="links">